KDE/digikam-doc/README.md

 ## Get Involved

+### File Hierarchies

-Documentation ReStructuredText implementations are located in top level directory in .rst files and sub-directories corresponding to handbook sections.
+ReStructuredText Documentation implementation is located in top level directory in .rst files and sub-directories corresponding to handbook sections.
 The root entry of the manual is **index.rst**.

 Each handbook section start with a .rst file from top level directory and a dedicated